Integrally Hilbertian rings and the polynomial Schinzel hypothesis: Proofs of Schinzel-type results

-\begin{rmk} (a) For statement (b) and second part of statement (c), for which ${\mathcal Z}$ is assumed to be a near UFD, only the condition (\ref{def:near-UFD}-2) -- every nonunit has at least prime divisor -- is used in the proof.
+(a) For statement (b) and second part of statement (c) of Theorem \ref{thm:main3}, for which ${\mathcal Z}$ is assumed to be a near UFD, only the condition (\ref{def:near-UFD}-2) -- every nonunit has at least one prime divisor -- is used in the proof.
 Thus this sole condition can more generally replace the near UFD assumption.
 1mm

-(b) The argument for Case (b) also works in the general case of an integrally Hilbertian ring (Case (a)) \emph{provided that} the local condition is strengthened to assume that the product $P_1\cdots P_s$ has no divisor in ${\rm Spec} 1pt {\mathcal Z}$ (instead of just ${\rm Nonunit} 1pt {\mathcal Z}$).
+(b) The argument for Case (b) also works in the general case of an integrally Hilbertian ring \emph{provided that} the local condition is strengthened to assume that the product $P_1\cdots P_s$ has no divisor in ${\rm Spec}^\ast 1pt {\mathcal Z}$ (instead of just ${\rm Nonunit} 1pt {\mathcal Z}$).
 Hence the better bound from Case (b) also holds in the general Case (a) under this stronger local condition.

 The argument should be adjusted as follows.
 Starting from a non unit $p\in {\mathcal Z}$, $p\not=0$, consider a maximal ideal ${\frak p}\subset {\mathcal Z}$ containing $p$.
 By the stronger local condition, the polynomial $\Pi(\underline T,\underline Y)$ is nonzero in $({\mathcal Z}/{\frak p})[\underline T,\underline Y]$.
 Then, one can work as we did in Case (b) with ${\frak p}$ replacing $p{\mathcal Z}$ to construct a point ${\underline{\Theta}} = (\underline {\theta_1},\ldots,\underline{\theta_k})\in \prod_{i=1}^k {\mathcal Z}^{\ell_i+1}$ such that 1mm